fracai/zfs-rollup/README.md

 disabling the TimeMachine service to prevent another backup from starting, and rolling back the TimeMachine dataset to an earlier snapshot before the issues started.
-Rolling back like this isn't guaranteed to resolve issues, and may lead to missing backups if the Mac OS X machine does not detect that it needs perform a full scan prior to backing up.
+Rolling back like this isn't guaranteed to resolve issues, and may lead to missing backups if the macOS machine does not detect that it needs perform a full scan prior to backing up.
 In the worst case, the dataset can be rolled back to an empty state if such a snapshot exists.